How to Use Social Media in the Hospitality Industry the Right Way

 Use Blogging to Add Value

 There are different options for producing blog articles, too.
-If you don’t have bandwidth on staff, you can explore unique angles like hiring a civilian to be your blogger in residence.
+If you don’t have bandwidth on staff, you can explore unique angles, like hiring a civilian to be your blogger in residence.

-Use world-of-mouth to let people know you’re open to submissions.
+Use word-of-mouth to let people know you’re open to submissions.
 This includes your own employees.
 Ask them to write about community traditions and your brand’s principles.
 It could be beneficial to highlight a variety of perspectives.

 Leverage Social Proof